tpm2-software/tpm2-openssl/README.md

 openssl pkeyutl -provider tpm2 -sign -inkey testkey.priv -rawin -in testdata \
     -digest sha512 -pkeyopt pad-mode:pss -out testdata.sig
 ```

+The sign scheme of an EC key is always TPM_ALG_ECDSA.

 Signature verification using the public key is then done using the default
 provider and the public key: